dreikanter/ruby-bookmarks/README.md

 - [Thinking Sphinx](https://github.com/pat/thinking-sphinx) — a library for connecting ActiveRecord to the Sphinx full-text search tool, and integrates closely with Rails (but also works with other Ruby web frameworks), http://pat.github.com/thinking-sphinx
 - [CarrierWave](https://github.com/carrierwaveuploader/carrierwave) — classier solution for file uploads for Rails, Sinatra and other Ruby web frameworks, https://github.com/carrierwaveuploader/carrierwave
 - [Kaminari](https://github.com/amatsuda/kaminari) — A Scope & Engine based, clean, powerful, customizable and sophisticated paginator for modern web app frameworks and ORMs
+- [dotenv](https://github.com/bkeepers/dotenv) — loads environment variables from .env into ENV in development

 ### Authentication and Authorization